The Canon and the Deuterocanonical Books

 The canon and the deuterocanonicals

 The word “canon” comes from the Greek kanōn (κανών), the rule, the reed used for measuring; it denotes the ruled list of the books held to be inspired.
-The seven books proper to the Catholic Bible are Tobit, Judith, Wisdom, Sirach (or Ecclesiasticus), Baruch, and the two books of Maccabees.
+These seven books are Tobit, Judith, Wisdom, Sirach (or Ecclesiasticus), Baruch, and the two books of Maccabees.
 To these are added deuterocanonical passages in the book of Daniel and the book of Esther.
 They are called deuterocanonical, from the Greek deuteros (δεύτερος), “second”: not that they are of second rank, but because their entry into the canon was discussed at certain times, where the others, called protocanonical, never were.
 They are fully inspired.
 A trap of vocabulary slips in here: what Catholics call deuterocanonical, Protestants call “apocryphal”; and what Catholics call apocryphal, from the Greek apokryphos (ἀπόκρυφος), “hidden”, the uninspired writings such as the false gospels, Protestants call “pseudepigrapha”.
-The same word covers two realities according to who utters it.

 The Septuagint, Bible of the Church